 Here’s a list of some of the top collection agencies in the country for construction companies.

-Collection companies made this list according to their capability and experience in the field of construction collections.
+Collection companies made this list according to their capability and experience in the field of construction collections, and a specific focus on the building industry.
 We highly encourage every company to do their own verification research.
 Before you hire someone to help you collect, read these 5 steps to hiring a collections agency.

 1. Murkin Group